PCGS Special Interest Groups

 SIG meetings are informal and provide a great way to share genealogy research techniques and ask questions.
 If you have an interest in a particular area of genealogy that you feel should have a SIG, please let us know.

 Wi-fi is available in the meeting rooms and parking is free.
 If you need more information about any SIG, contact us at: email@example.com.

 RootsMagic: RootsMagic is a genealogy software program to help you with organizing, researching and sharing your family tree.
 This group meets the 1st Saturday of every other month from 10:00AM-12:00PM.
 Check the Calendar for meeting room location and topics.

 Family Tree Maker: How to best use this popular genealogy software program on both PC and Mac platforms is the focus of the group -- for beginners and experienced users alike.
 Members meet to discuss and show hands-on application operations and features.
 Bring your laptop to meetings, if you like.
 Meetings are held the 3rd Saturday of the month from 10:00AM-12:00PM -- check the Calendar for meeting room location.

-DNA Group: Get answers to your DNA questions and guidance on interpreting your results.
-The DNA group meets the 2nd Saturday of the month from 10:00AM-12:00PM.
-Please check the Calendar for the meeting room location.
+DNA SIG: Get answers to your DNA questions and guidance on interpreting your results.
+The first half of the meeting is a review of basic concepts and Q&A or a case study.
+The second half is a planned topic of the month and discussion of DNA developments.
+The DNA SIG meets one Saturday a month from 9:30AM-11:30AM.
+Please check the Calendar for the date and meeting room location.